uea-teaching/graphics1-2022/lectures/transforms-01.md

 :::

 ::: notes
+DON'T preserve handedness - we can flip the object!
 Imagine a cardboard cut out shape, that you could pick up and put down any way around.
 :::